Don't Think About Me

 "Don't Think About Me" is a song by Swiss recording artist Luca Hänni.
 Serving as his coronation song from Deutschland sucht den Superstar, the uptempo pop rock song was written and produced by DSDS judge Dieter Bohlen and released as the first single from his debut studio album, My Name Is Luca (2012), on April 28, 2012 in German-speaking Europe.
 An instant success, it debuted atop the single charts in Austria, Germany, and Switzerland and sold more than 100,000 copies throughout its chart run.

 Music video

 The music video for "Don't Think About Me" was filmed on April 30, 2012 in Rømø, Denmark.

+Track listings

+All tracks written and produced by Dieter Bohlen; co-produced by Joachim "Jeo" Mezei.